mt-caret/discordsearch/README.md

 - This extension is a work in progress, so **do NOT trust this as a secure/private alternate** to the original extension (yet).
 Expect breakages as well.

-- The original extension does a reasonable job blocking search term leakage to Google, but also breaks a few of Googles' services (like Inbox search).
-Discord Search is conservative in terms of blocking, but that means more possible leakage, and not necessarily no breakage, so beware!
+- The original extension blocked various forms of search term leakage regardless of settings, and broke a few of Google's services (like Inbox search).
+Discord Search only blocks when the "search from the address bar" option is set and is much more conservative in terms of blocking.
+This means more possible leakage, but not necessarily no breakage, so beware!

-- As DuckDuckGo is a [privacy oriented search engine](https://duckduckgo.com/privacy), search queries go directly to them, unlike other search engines which are proxied through Disconnect.
+- As DuckDuckGo is a [privacy oriented search engine](https://duckduckgo.com/privacy), search queries go directly to them unlike other search engines which are proxied through Disconnect.

 - All requests to Disconnect have a ```discord=true``` parameter attached to the URL.
 If you don't like that, change ```extension_identifier``` to something else in ```background.js```.